Checklist: Getting started

 Without customers there is no turnover, without turnover there is no business.
 Your first step is finding customers.

-- Improve your sales (in Dutch).
+- Improve your marketing.

 - How to find new customers.